Garson Kanin

-Garson Kanin (November 24, 1912 - March 13, 1999) was an American writer and director of plays and films.
+Garson Kanin (November 24, 1912 - March 13, 1999) was an American writer, director, actor and musician.
+He wrote and directed a number of plays and films and was nominated for three Academy Awards and three Tony Awards for his work.

 Early life

 Garson Kanin was born in Rochester, New York; his Jewish family later relocated to Detroit then to New York City.
 He attended James Madison High School in Brooklyn, dropping out to take up a career on the theatre stage.
 He subsequently became a professional saxophone player and leader of his own band that went by the name Garson Kanin and His Red Hot Peppers.
 During this period, he attended the American Academy of Dramatic Arts pursuing an acting career.